 Criminal usury is defined as being caught with usurious loans or records of extortionate credit.
-These allegations are often just a single component of larger cases that allege organize crime activity.
-If you have been accused, the time to speak with proven criminal defense counsel is now.
+These allegations are often just a single component of larger cases that allege organized crime activity.
+If you have been accused, our Toledo criminal usury lawyers are ready to defend you.

-At Patituce & Associates, our experienced team of Toledo criminal defense lawyers has more than 30 years of experience, navigated more than 200 trials, and consists of three former prosecutors.
-We know what is required of the state in these cases in order to secure a conviction and how to best counter these efforts both in and outside the courtroom.
+At Patituce & Associates, our team of Toledo defense lawyers has more than 30 years of experience, has navigated more than 200 trials, and includes three former prosecutors.
+We know what the state must prove to secure a conviction and how to best counter these efforts both in and outside the courtroom.